sarastro-nl/Swift3DRenderer/README.md

 # Swift3DRenderer

 Swift and C++ implementation of a simple 3d render engine.
 All the calculations are deliberately done on CPU instead of GPU to see what hardware accelerators like Metal do under the hood.
-Therefor it doesn't use Metal _directly_, but it does use Metal drawables to render the generated pixel buffer into its layers' texture.
+Therefor it doesn't use Metal _directly_, although it does use Metal drawables to render the generated pixel buffer into its layers' texture.

 An example of the scene on MacOS:
 ![](assets/sceneMacOS.jpg)